epoplavskis/pyit600/README.md

 * VS20WRF/VS20BRF
 * SQ610RF

+These sensors have been tested:
+* SW600

+These sensors have not been tested, but may work:
+* WLS600
+* OS600

 ### Contributing

-If you want to help to get your thermostat supported, open GitHub issue and add your thermostat model number and output of `main.py` program.
+If you want to help to get your device supported, open GitHub issue and add your device model number and output of `main.py` program.
 Be sure to run this program with --debug option.